leanprover/lean4/doc/dev/index.md

 directory, both for the `lean/leanc/leanmake` binaries in your shell's PATH and inside your editor.

-If you haven't already installed elan, you can do so, without installing a default version of Lean, using
+To install elan, you can do so, without installing a default version of Lean, using
 ```bash
 curl https://raw.githubusercontent.com/leanprover/elan/master/elan-init.sh -sSf | sh -s -- --default-toolchain none
 ```